For this purpose, we recommend that the entire 52 lessons be used.

 The leaders should try to attend some of the first lessons to provide further training and to make sure that the teacher is effective.

 The leaders must monitor the program to make sure that the teachers are actually meeting with their students and making good progress and to see if there are any problems.
+They also need a brief report from the disciplers as to the spiritual progress of the students.
 A monthly teacher’s meeting is a good way to facilitate this follow-up.
-One person can be put in charge of the discipling program, and he can collect the weekly reports and, in turn, submit reports to the leaders.
+All of the disciplers can be present to give reports in person.
+Or one person can be put in charge of the discipling program, and he can collect the weekly reports and present them to the leaders.

 The teachers should try to get to know the person they are discipling.
 They should encourage the person to ask questions and try to give answers.
-But they should avoid acting like an expert (unless they are), and if they aren’t sure of the answer to a question they should find the answer and give a reply later.
+But they should avoid acting like an expert (unless they are), and if they aren’t sure of the answer to a question they should say that they will try to find the answer that week and will given an answer in the next session.

 Goal:Distributed by Way of Life Literature Inc., the Fundamental Baptist Information Service is an e-mail posting for Bible-believing Christians.
 Established in 1974, Way of Life Literature is a fundamental Baptist preaching and publishing ministry based in Bethel Baptist Church, London, Ontario, of which Wilbert Unger is the founding Pastor.
 Brother Cloud lives in South Asia where he has been a church planting missionary since 1979.
 Our primary goal with the FBIS is to provide material to assist preachers in the edification and protection of the churches.